Relintai/pandemonium_engine_docs/about/list_of_features.md

 GUI system
 ^^^^^^^^^^

-Godot's GUI is built using the same Control nodes used to make games in Godot.
+Pandemonium's GUI is built using the same Control nodes used to make games in Pandemonium.
 The editor UI can easily be extended in many ways using add-ons.

 **Nodes:**